kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

           delete: false
 ```

-Note that this example uses GitHub repository secrets to store Kestra host name, user name and password.
+Note that this example uses GitHub repository **secrets** to store the host name, user name and password to your Kestra instance.
+Make sure to add those secrets to your repository before using this workflow.

 ### Deploy flows from a GitLab CI/CD

-GitLab CI/CD follows a similar pattern.
+GitLab CI/CD follows a similar pattern to the GitHub Actions example.
 See the [GitLab](02.gitlab.md) section for more details.

 ### Deploy flows from Terraform

-Finally, you can deploy flows using Terraform.
-While Terraform might be more challenging to understand at first, we highly recommend this option, as it provides the most flexibility and integrates your flows seamlessly with other Terraform providers from related tools in your stack.
+While Terraform might be more challenging to understand at first, we highly recommend this option, as it provides the highest degree of flexibility.
+Using Kestra and Terraform together, your flows can be deployed along with other infrastructure resources in your stack, making it easier to adopt Infrastructure as Code.

-The [Terraform CI/CD](03.terraform.md) page provides a more detailed explanation, but here is a simple Terraform configuration you can use to automate the deployment of flows stored in a `flows` directory:
+The [Terraform CI/CD](03.terraform.md) page provides a more detailed explanation, but here is a simple Terraform configuration that you can use to automate the deployment of flows stored in a `flows` directory:

 ```hcl
 terraform {